Vannars/portfolio-project/README.md

 source insert_into_db.sql

-If you don't have msql workbench use: cd db_models sudo mysql source create_db.sql
+If you don't have msql workbench in the terminal in the project directory use: cd db_models sudo mysql source create_db.sql